Self-employed hair stylist taxes: Write-offs for barbers, salon owners and the beauty industry

 8. Business operations expenses

 Hair stylists have lots of places they can call an office.
-Maybe you’re a hair salon owner with a brick-and-mortar location, you rent a chair at a salon space or you work from home.
+Maybe you’re a hair salon owner with a brick-and-mortar location, you rent a chair at a salon space, travel to venues as a bridal stylist, or work from home.

 Business expenses related to running your office can serve as tax write-offs.
-They might include your rent if you lease a commercial space or a chair at a salon, utility bills, basic business equipment and even some upgrades.
+They might include:

 9. Marketing expenses

-Don’t forget the promotional swag you might give away to customers, like pens, combs or travel shampoo — they also count.
+Don’t forget the promotional swag you might give customers, like pens, combs or travel shampoo — they also count.

 10. Professional services

-For example, you may need to consult a lawyer who helps you with a client threatening to sue you for damaging their hair.
-Or you may hire someone to manage your bookkeeping and record your costs and earnings properly.
+For example, you may need to consult a lawyer for help navigating a professional liability claim from a client threatening to sue you for damaging their hair.
+Or hire someone to manage your bookkeeping and record your costs and earnings correctly.

 Whatever the case, if the fees are necessary for operating your business, write them off.